1990 Carlentini earthquake: Impact

 A USGS ShakeMap of the earthquake showing various intensities of shaking.

 In the town of Carlentini, two buildings collapsed and 13 people died.
 Among the dead was a family of three while a child in the family sustained head injuries.
 Another family of four died in their collapsed home.
 Another four people died from heart attacks in various towns on the island.
 At least 200 people sustained injuries.
 Damage from the earthquake was estimated at million.

 The earthquake damaged or destroyed at least 6,103 buildings.
 At least 5,133 of these affected structures damaged were in Syracuse, 929 in Catania and 41 in Ragusa.
 A manority of the 13,217 residents became homeless were from Syracuse.
-Railway services were interrupted on the Catania-Caltagirone-Gela and Messina–Syracuse lines due to damaged communication.
-The train stations in the towns of Brucoli and Scordia were seriously damaged.
+Railway on the Catania–Caltagirone–Gela and Messina–Syracuse lines were interrupted due to damaged communication, and stations of Brucoli and Scordia were seriously damaged.
 Public buildings including a hospital in Mineo and Scordia were also damaged.
-At a cemetery in Augusta, 12 coffins were displaced from their niches.
+At a cemetery in Augusta, twelve coffins were shifted from their niches.